lvivski/animatic/Readme.md

 # Anima
 CSS animations with a soul

-With Anima it's easy to animate over a hundred object at a time.
+With Anima it's easy to animate over a hundred objects at a time.
 And it's only **3.5k** when gzipped.

 ## Motivation